-Actuarial gains and losses are recognised immediately in other recognised gains and losses.
+Actuarial gains and losses are recognised immediately in other recognised gains and losses, unless a cumulative surplus arises which does not meet the recognition criteria.

 Fund Accounting

 Unrestricted income funds represent those resources which may be used towards meeting any of the charitable objects of the Academy Trust at the discretion of the Trustees.